Soundtrack of the 80s

 Soundtrack of the 80s is the fifth studio album by the Australian singer Jason Donovan, released in October 2010.
 The album consists of cover versions of Donovan's favourite 1980s hits, as well as three new original tracks.

 The album peaked at no.20 in the UK Albums Chart, though it fell to no.81 in its second week of release, before dropping out of the chart altogether.
+It is his last charting release; and had no singles.